DDoSolitary/LxRunOffline/README.md

 LxRunOffline run <name> [command]
 ```

-if `command` is not provided, `/bin/bash --login` will be used default.
+if `command` is not provided, `/bin/bash --login` will be used by default.
 The exit code of the command will be used as the exit code of current process.

 ---